SalomePlatform/yacs/doc/yacsgen.rst

     </datalink>

 .. warning::

-   it is impossible to use the “.” character in port names.
+   It is impossible to use the “.” character in port names.
 This prevents the use of names such as fort.8 that are fairly frequent.
 There is a simple workaround solution, which is to replace the “.” by the “:”character (therefore fort:8 in our example) to obtain the expected result.
    Obviously, names containing the “:” characters cannot be used.
 They must be very rare.